learn-co-curriculum/python-p3-instance-methods/README.md

 becomes a specific behavior of instances of that class, not a generic procedure we can just call whenever we want.

 Let's create our `Dog` class in `lib/dog.py`.
-It's a convention among Rubyists to define each class in its own file, using the class name to determine the file name.
+It's a convention among Python developers to define each class in its own file, using the class name to determine the file name.

 In the `Dog` class, let's define our `bark()` instance method: